tatango/slate/source/index.html.md

 # Returning multiple results and pagination

 By default, GET API calls that return multiple items in a list will return up to 10 items for a single call.
 The "pages_count" parameter in the returned JSON will indicate the number of "pages" included in the entire result set.
-(So for example, if a call to https://app.tatango.com/api/v2/lists finds 27 lists in the system, the JSON will include the following:
+(So for example, if a call to https://app.tatango.com/api/v2/lists finds 27 lists in the system, the JSON will include the following (see JSON snippet to the right):

 ```
    "per_page":10,